phoikoi/django_docker_compose_example/README.md

 Your mileage may vary.
 Offer not available in all states, subject to local law.
 Very slippery when wet.

+IN PARTICULAR: Yes, I know the dockerfile runs everything as root.
+You should probably not do this.
+You should also definitely not submit an Github issue about this, because I already know about it, and so that would just be annoying.

 At present, this repo uses Django-CMS as an example.
 You can pretty easily replace it with whatever Django-using application you want.